Turkey conducts test studies on spacecraft for lunar mission - ExBulletin

 Turkey conducts test studies on spacecraft for lunar mission

-Turkey is conducting test studies on a spacecraft that will be sent to the moon or lunar orbit, an official from the Turkish Space Agency (TUA) said on Monday.
+Turkey is conducting test studies on a spacecraft to be sent to the moon or lunar orbit, an official from the Turkish Space Agency (TUA) said on Tuesday.

+ISTANBUL, Oct.5 (UrduPoint / Pakistan Point News – Oct.5, 2021) -: Turkey is conducting test studies on a spacecraft to be sent to the moon or lunar orbit, a Turkish Space Agency official said on Tuesday (YOU ARE).

 Marking this year’s World Space Week from October 4-10, the head of the TUA’s Space Science Department, Professor Ibrahim Kucuk, told an online symposium that the main goal of the agency was to land a vehicle on the moon.